 Microsoft even goes so far as to give users the option to upgrade with one click of “Yes” or “Go!”
 This is a far cry from the days of waiting in line for the midnight release of Windows 95.

 If a Windows user hasn’t done their homework about the new OS, they may be shooting themselves in the foot by blindly upgrading.
 Worst-case scenario: You’ve got a mission-critical app that isn’t compatible with Windows 10, and you don’t find this out until after you’ve installed the new OS.
 While Microsoft makes upgrading to a new OS easy, downgrading to an older OS is a very difficult and time-consuming task that you don’t want to experience.

 Additionally, the new features of Windows 10 can potentially displace existing workflows if one isn’t prepared.
 Here are four more reasons why you may want to hold off on upgrading until the dust settles on Windows 10.

 In conclusion, we think that Windows 10 has a lot going for it, but like any major business decision, it’s not a new venture that you want to blindly take on.
-COMPANYNAME is here to help.
+We are here to help.
 We can assess your IT infrastructure so that you’ll know for sure if everything is compatible with Microsoft’s latest OS.
 We can even do the upgrading work for you so that you’ll know that it’s done right.
-Call us at PHONENUMBER to make the smoothest transition possible to Windows 10.
+Call us at (973) 882-4644 to make the smoothest transition possible to Windows 10.

 Comments are closed.